fabienbaron/OpticsGSU/README.md

 ## Check that you can use the REPL

-Launch julia from the command line
+1. Launch julia from the command line.

-Check that it can do basic operations, e.g. input ```2+2``` then press enter.
+2. Check that it can do basic operations, e.g. input ```2+2``` then press enter.

-Check that it can plot basic functions using pyplot
+3. Check that it can plot basic functions using the PyPlot library.

 ```julia
 using PyPlot